HaikuTeam/docs/using-haiku/summonables.md

 > Note: The above list is incomplete and simplified.
 Also, we plan to provide many additional built-in summonables for convenience in the future.

-> The root names of these built-in summonables are prefixed with a dollar sign (`$`) to differentiate them from your internal states, and to make sure your Haiku's private namespace stays clean.
+> The root names of these built-in summonables are prefixed with a dollar sign (`$`) to differentiate them from your internal states, and to make sure your Animator's private namespace stays clean.

 <br>